flybywiresim/discord-bot/.github/CONTRIBUTING.md

 2. You can do this manually or using the command line by typing ```cp .env.example .env```.
 3. Fill out the ```.env``` file with your environment variables.

+### Ban Appeal Form
+A ban appeal form is sent to a user when they are banned.
+The URL for the form is stored as an environment variable, `BAN_APPEAL_URL`.
+For testing, you could set to a URL like `https://flybywiresim.com/`.

 ## Tokens
 Some commands may require additional tokens.
 If you would like to test them out on your bot, you must include the tokens inside your .env file.
 These commands include the metar, station and Wolfram Alpha commands.
 The steps below will explain how to set this up.